 Prof. Dr. Joachim Hornegger

-10 years of FAUMUN is a success story.
+Eleven years of FAUMUN is a success story.
 Since 2007, the university annually sends a student delegation to New York City.
 Being a university beacon project, FAUMUN has since then regularly managed to establish our university among the top five percent out of over 400 participating institutions.
-Not only is the project among the top three of 30 German universities, measured by the awards received, but through the current awarding as “Outstanding Delegation“, it also positions itself at the international top once again.
+The FAUMUN delegation is listed under the the top three of 26 German participating universities in regards to the awards received.
+By being awarded “Outstanding Delegation” for the second time in a row, FAUMUN positions itself at the international top once again.

-I congratulate the team of the FAUMUN project on its ten-year anniversary and on the great success.
-The university is proud that the FAU delegation is able to establish itself so successfully at the peak of the represented universities at the world’s largest UN simulation in New York every year.
+I congratulate the team of the FAUMUN project on its great success.
+The university is proud that the FAUMUN Delegation is able to establish itself so successfully at the peak of the represented universities at the world’s largest UN simulation in New York every year.

-I particularly encourage students to further use the opportunities Model United Nations has to offer, through which theory and practical experience of politics connect on the international stage.
-Even if they have to invest a lot of their free time.
-Their commitment does not only allow our students to apply and deepen the knowledge and skills they have acquired at our university on a large scale, but it also furthers team building – a strong team for the FAU.
+I particularly encourage students to further use the unique opportunities that Model United Nations has to offer.
+FAUMUN provides a possibility to connect theoretical knowledge with practical experience by giving students the chance to discuss political problems on an international level.
+Even if this means investing a lot of their free time, their commitment not only enables our students to apply and deepen both knowledge and skills they have acquired during the seminar on an international level, it also furthers team building – a strong connection with FAU!

-I thank all partners and sponsors of the project.
-Please continue to take the path, which we have until now so successfully pursued together, with us and the FAUMUN project.
+My deepest gratitude goes to all partners and sponsors of the project.
+Let us continue to take the path which we have so successfully pursued together until now!

-I am pleased that the students of FAU will continue to have the possibility of experiencing the work of the United Nations very closely and wish all the best to all participants for the future.
+I am very pleased that students of the FAU will continue to have the possibility of actively and closely experiencing the UN’s work and wish all the best to all future participants.